JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 We are going to be inserting a list of users into this database.
 The data can be found [here](https://raw.github.com/nodekc/workshop/master/examples/mongo/assets/users.json).
 Download that file and save it to `./data`.

-Let's create an `insert` function that will pull the data from the users file and insert it into a mongo collection called `your-username-users`.
+Let\'s create an `insert` function that will pull the data from the users file and insert it into a mongo collection called `nodelabs-users`.

 {% highlight javascript %}
 ...